Last updated on February 11th, 2026 at 12:59 pm

 How to Flatten and Unflatten Sheet Metal in SOLIDWORKS

-When designing your sheet metal prototype in SOLIDWORKS, it is often useful to toggle back and forth between the flat pattern and the 3D part.
+When designing your sheet metal prototype in SOLIDWORKS, it is often useful to toggle between the flat pattern and the formed model.
+This is not just a visualization step.
+Flat pattern accuracy impacts whether a shop can run your file as-is or has to recreate the flat before cutting.

 There are three ways to flatten and unflatten sheet metal parts in SOLIDWORKS.